 Warsaw Philharmonic Choir

-The central part of the choir’s artistic activity consists of numerous symphonic and choral-orchestral concerts given throughout the season with Warsaw Philharmonic Symphony Orchestra as well as a cappella performances in Warsaw Philharmonic Hall.
-The Choir performs regularly at the “Warsaw Autumn” International Festival of Contemporary Music and in Wrocław at the “Wratislavia Cantans” Festival.
+The choir’s performances focus around symphonic and oratorio concerts with the Warsaw Philharmonic Symphony Orchestra, as well as a capella performances in the Warsaw Philharmonic Hall.
+Each season, the Choir stages numerous concerts here, and also appears regularly at the Warsaw Autumn International Festival of Contemporary Music and the Wratislavia Cantans Festival.